 The Physical, Mental, & Emotional Effects of Cancer

-Along with physical effects, cancer impacts someone’s mental health, financial and occupational well-being, social life, and sense of spirituality.1 A person diagnosed with cancer is often surrounded by new fears about health decline, loss of independence, loss of life, and worries about the impact of this disease on their family members.1
+Along with physical effects, cancer impacts someone’s mental health, occupational well-being, social life, and sense of spirituality.1 A person diagnosed with cancer is often surrounded by new fears about health decline, loss of independence, loss of life, and worries about the impact of this disease on their family members.1

 “Cancer affects mental health on 2 significant levels: